-Temptation sounds like a bad thing.
-We know from our personal experiences that it can lead to a heap of trouble.
-When we are enticed, we often follow.
+Temptation sounds like a bad thing, but could it be for our good?
+We know from our personal experiences that temptation can lead to a heap of trouble.
+When enticed, we often follow.
 But have you ever considered that temptation, in and of itself, is not a sin?
-You do not have to give in to the temptation.
+You do not have to give in.
 You do not have to listen to the lie.

-A temptation becomes sin when we surrender to our own evil desires.
+Temptation becomes sin when we surrender to our evil desires.
 Unless it is enticing, it has no pull.
 Like a fisherman, the Enemy sets bait, or a trap, in an attempt to lure us to take a bite.
 But we have a choice.
 We can leave the Enemy empty-handed and send him packing home.
 According to James 1:14-15…

 I had a choice.
 I could have walked away from the temptation (and would’ve been much better off).
 Temptation has no power on its own.
-A sin is born when we allow the evil desire to be conceived.
+Sin is born when we allow the evil desire to be conceived.

-But here is an interesting twist, which I had never considered before…temptation can be turned around and used for our good.
+But here is an interesting twist, which I had never considered before…you can turn temptation around and use it for your good.
 A temptation can open our eyes to the areas we need to work on.
-It reveals where we are lured.
+It reveals our hearts’ intentions.
 Like a heart echogram, it shows the residual, hidden areas where our flesh is hanging out.

 How have you experienced freedom from defeating the lure of temptation?
 Maybe the craving of food has lost its power over you?
-Or you no longer are lured to take another drink?
+Or the lure to take another drink is gone?
 Go ahead and share your thoughts below.